Research Opportunities

 Brief overviews of current projects on offer are given below

 The student should have a strong mathematical background and be proficient in coding, particularly in Python.
-The student will gain extensive expertise during the project in deep learning, going far beyond the straightforward application of existing deep learning techniques, instead focusing on novel foundational deep learning approaches and their application to novel problems in cosmology and beyond.
-The expertise gained in foundational deep learning will prepare the student well for a future career either in academia or industry.
-In particular, geometric deep learning is a speciality highly sought after in industry by companies such as Twitter, Facebook, Amazon and many others.
+The student will gain extensive expertise during the project in AI, going far beyond the straightforward application of existing AI techniques, instead focusing on novel foundational AI approaches—including statistical, generative and geometric AI—and their application to climate science.
+The expertise gained in foundational AI will prepare the student well for a future career either in academia or industry.
+In particular, generative, statistical and geometric AI are specialities highly sought after in industry by the big tech companies and many others.

 PhD project: Differentiable probabilistic deep learning with generative denoising diffusion models

-Main objectives of the project
+Main objectives

-Details of Software/Data Deliverables
+Details of Software/Data deliverables

 The main deliverable with be an open-source code implementing the framework developed.
 Development will involve differentiable programming, generative denoising diffusion models, and Markov chain Monte Carlo (MCMC) techniques.
 A number of articles will be prepared as the research progresses, targeting the main deep learning venues (e.g. ICLR, ICML, NeurIPS).